merenlab/anvio.org/help/main/programs/anvi-get-pn-ps-ratio/index.md

 ---
 layout: program
 title: anvi-get-pn-ps-ratio
 excerpt: An anvi'o program.
-FIXME.
+Calculate the rates of non-synonymous and synonymous polymorphism for genes across environmetns using the output of anvi-gen-variability-profile.
 categories: [anvio]
 comments: false
 redirect_from: /m/anvi-get-pn-ps-ratio